All Products

 List playback

-The ApsaraVideo Player SDK for Android provides a comprehensive list playback feature that is ideal for short video feeds.
-When combined with features such as preloading, it significantly improves the startup speed of short videos.
+ApsaraVideo Player SDK for Android provides a full-fledged list playback feature for videos.
+The SDK leverages technologies such as preloading to minimize the loading time of short videos.

 Procedure

 Create an AliListPlayer instance using the AliPlayerFactory class.
-The following code is an example:
+Sample code:

 AliListPlayer aliListPlayer;